openstack-archive/tripleo-docs/doc/source/upgrade/minor_update.rst

     openstack overcloud update --init-minor-update --container-registry-file latest-images.yaml

-3. Invoke the minor update on the nodes specified with the ``--nodes`` parameter::
+3. Invoke the minor update on the nodes specified with the ``--limit`` parameter::

-    openstack overcloud update --nodes controller-0
+    openstack overcloud update --limit controller-0

+.. admonition:: Stable Branch
+   :class: stable

+   The `--limit` was introduced in the Stein release.
+In previous versions, use `--nodes` or `--roles` parmeters.

 You can specify a role name, e.g. 'Compute', to execute the minor update on all nodes of that role in a rolling fashion (serial:1 is used on the playbooks).